-During the third and fourth quarters of fiscal 2021, our Board of Directors approved restructuring plans (the "Fiscal 2021 Plan") to continue to reduce our operating costs and improve profitability.
+During the third quarter of fiscal 2021, our Board of Directors approved restructuring plans (the "Fiscal 2021 Plan") to continue to reduce our operating costs and improve profitability as part of our transformational initiative to optimize our business model and increase efficiencies.
 We recorded restructuring charges of \$2.4 million related to the Fiscal 2021 Plan in fiscal 2021.
-Payments related to the accrued restructuring balances for this plan are expected to be fully paid in fiscal 2022.
+The Fiscal 2021 Plan was anticipated to entail a reduction in force of approximately 30 employees to be implemented through the end of fiscal year 2022, with a certain number of positions being consolidated and/or relocated.